rackspace/runway/docs/source/quickstart/other_ways_to_use.rst

 container or modify this `Dockerfile`_ to build a Runway image to suit specific needs.

-We have also provide a pre-build Docker image on `Docker Hub`_ that can be used with the following command.
+We have also provide a pre-built Docker image on `Docker Hub`_ that can be used with the following command.

 .. code-block:: shell